Research

 SLSC's Research

-Every year, SLSC published various reports.
+Every year, SLSC publishes various reports.
 Some are prepared as a final product of funded research projects, whereas others are prepared on a topic that is of particular interest to SLSC, our members, and/or our partners.
-These other reports are often prepared by placement students and volunteers, without whose help we wouldn’t be able to prepare.
-Some recent research reports include:
+Some reports are prepared by placement students and volunteers, without whose help we wouldn’t be able to prepare.

 - Young Adults and the Definition of Youth Within the Criminal Justice System (2022)